flueke/mvme/doc/sphinx/source/analysis.rst

 * Rate Est.

-  .. note:: FIXME: Explain this.
-Refer to a detailed section about how to set this up and use it.
+  Rate Estimation feature.

+  Refer to :ref:`howto-rate-estimation` for a how-to guide.

 * Clear